benchristel/benchristel.github.io/_posts/2018-06-30-tdd-is-about-minimizing-testing.md

   able to understand how your tests are organized or why.
 - Did I mention they take a *really long time to run*?

+In other words, end-to-end tests have most of the problems of a human QA team, with the additional downside that they're made out of code which has to be understood and maintained.

-All of these problems are bad, but the slowness is the real killer.
-It means developers will either be idle for hours while the tests run (unlikely, because most good programmers *actually like writing code*) or they'll start some other task and then get interrupted hours later by the
+The slowness of end-to-end tests means that developers will either be idle for hours while the tests run (unlikely, because most good programmers *actually like writing code*) or they'll start some other task and then get interrupted hours later by the